top of page

 Mist Valley

-A mist-like curtain hung above the gently moving river water, riding the undulations flowing between the rounded rock bed as it has been doing for forty million years.
-The opaque haze moved down from the cool, pre-winter highland air.
-Slow and weak, the flow of 28 cubic feet per second will grow in the spring runoff of the melting snow to over 1,200 cubic feet per second, a 4515% increase.
+A mist like curtain hung above the gently moving river water, riding the undulations flowing between the rounded rock bed like it has been doing for forty million years.
+The opaque haze moved down from the cool pre-winter highland air.
+Slow and week the flow of 28 cubic feet per second will grow in the spring runoff of the melting snow to over 1200 cubic feet per second, an unbelievable 4184% increase.

 _______